neaqx/magicaltokengame/README.md

     * Exploring new features, if there is any.

 * Frequent user goals
-    * Improving their speed and accuracy in guessing words.
+    * Improving their token balance.
-    * Increasing the difficulty level of the game to challenge themselves.
+    * Playing the game for fun.
-    * Sharing the game with others or inviting friends to play.
+    * Can be palyed in spare time.
     * Exploring new features, if there is any.

 ---